ingadhoc/sale/sale_margin_ux/README.rst

 Sale Margin Ux
 ==============

+#.
 This module adds to the "update prices" button the functionality of updating the cost prices in the SO lines.
+#.
+Fix cost computation on sale order lines (by default odoo use user company currency instead of product currency)

 Installation
 ============